 I don’t know if you’ve ever spent all afternoon brushing a dog.
 I have.
 My late German Shepherd, Max, took ages to brush through properly.
-I could sit there for 30mins to an hour brushing each section of his luscious, thick long hair.
+I could sit there from 30 minutes to an hour brushing each section of his luscious, thick long hair.

 It was massaging and lovely for him.
 But for me, it was a recipe for hand cramps every five minutes.
 Because of the discomfort, I actively avoided grooming my fluffy dog.

 Trust me - you do not want to overlook the ergonomics of a good dog brush.
 You want to make sure it’s comfortable for you to brush your dog for quite some time - particularly if you have a big fluffy monster to groom!